marcuslehr/NucleoLIS-API/readme.md

 physicians | physician
 heartbeat |

-The get_all() function retrieves summary data of all the records within any of the various data types while the get_single function can be used to retrieve detailed information about a particular record.
+The other functions are login(), which must be run before the other functions, and set_status(), which updates '_StatusStep' fields.

-More details can be found in the 'Backbone NucleoLIS' documentation pdf in this repository.
+For more information, see the 'Backbone NucleoLIS' documentation pdf in this repository.

 Example usage:
 ```